 Dentistry Matters at Every Stage of Life

-While it is true that your child’s baby teeth will eventually fall out on their own, it doesn’t mean that your child shouldn’t be closely monitored by Dr. Kaopua and Dr. Lee every six months.
+While it is true that your child’s baby teeth will eventually fall out on their own, it doesn’t mean that your child shouldn’t be closely monitored by Dr. Kaopua every six months.
 Additionally, tooth decay and cavities are especially common in both younger and older patients, so it’s crucial that we catch any early problems before they become a major issue.
 Our dentists and team members at Albright Family Dental are gentle, kind and compassionate, no matter what treatment is needed.
 To schedule your child’s next visit, contact our dental office today for children's dentistry in Everett, WA!

 Why Choose Albright Family Dental for Children’s Dentistry?